-Firefighters' Phones: ONLY the Schmon Tower, Cairn's Building and Thistle Complex are equipped with Firefighter Phones, these phones are located outside the EXIT STAIRS (Area of Refuge) on every level.
+Firefighters' Phones: ONLY the Schmon Tower and Thistle Complex are equipped with Firefighter Phones, these phones are located outside the EXIT STAIRS (Area of Refuge) on every level.
 The master handset (fire phone) for the fire alarm is located at the main fire alarm control panel in the CACF room located in the Schmon Tower lobby ST215.

-- In the event of a fire, these phones would be utilized by the responding fire department to coordinate responses. - That said these phones CAN be used by anyone during an alarm to report dangerous conditions, Persons Requiring Assistance who have taken a position at the Area of Refuge can use them to communicate with responders at the fire alarm panel, etc. - Direct connect to the Lobby Fire Panel, and Control Room - Break Glass and life receiver off of cradle - Approximately 10 20 second delay to connect (will hear what sounds like a "busy" signal) - Line can handle up to 6 phones at one time from different locations - Additionally, all designated Areas of Refuge are equipped with a 2-way voice communication call box that is a direct connect to Campus Security Services, 24x7.
+- In the event of a fire, these phones would be utilized by the responding fire department to coordinate responses. - That said these phones CAN be used by anyone during an alarm to report dangerous conditions, Persons Requiring Assistance who have taken a position at the Area of Refuge can use them to communicate with responders at the fire alarm panel, etc. - Direct connect to the Lobby Fire Panel, and Control Room - Break Glass and life receiver off of cradle - Approximately 10 20 second delay to connect (will hear what sounds like a "busy" signal) - Line can handle up to 6 phones at one time from different locations